Packaging Photography and Videography: When the Box Sells the Product

 The LenFlash Approach to Product Package Photography

-Light testing happens at the beginning of production.
-Packaging materials react to lighting in specific ways, and testing prevents problems during the actual shoot.
-Matte finishes that look flat under standard lighting, foils that create glare, and textured papers that need specific angles, all of these get resolved early.
+Light testing comes first.
+Matte finishes that go flat under standard lighting, foils that create glare, and textured papers that need specific angles are all resolved before the first frame is captured.

 Delivery happens through LF Cloud, where all assets are organized by SKU, format, and usage type.
 This matters for brands managing multiple product lines or seasonal releases where consistency across shoots is necessary.